kc2wong/itsmicrosrv/README.md

     - An internal api is to be consumed by other microservices within the same domain
     - **service-name**/**int**/**version**/**api-category**/**resource-names**
   - Resource name should be noun in plural form, avoid using verbs if possible, e.g. /interest-calculation but not /calculate-interest
-  - In case verb is used, the resource should accept only one http method, e.g. if /calculate-interest is used, it should only be a http POST
+  - In case verb is used, the resource should accept only one http method, e.g. if /calculate-interest is used, it should only be a http POST only
   - Resource path and query parameters should not contain sensitive data in plain form, such as account number and name.
 The value should be encrypted, see [Authentication Service](https://github.com/kc2wong/itsmicrosrv/tree/master/serv-authen) for more detail

 - Model